cicidi/product-sales-prediction/README.md

     - Ranked list of predicted top-selling products with estimated quantities

 - **User Scenario:**
-  A seller wants to know what products will perform best next week in “Electronics” category.
+  A seller wants to know what products will perform best next week in "Electronics" category.
 They log into QuickBooks, input category and time range, and get predictions to support marketing decisions.